 - Motion to Suppress Evidence for a Warrantless Detention

-Searches of the home, person, or property without judicial issuance of a warrant based on probable cause may be in violation of the suspect’s constitutional rights.
+Searches of the home, person, or property without judicial issuance of a warrant based on probable cause may be in violation of your constitutional rights.
 Even if the police had a warrant to conduct a search, if there were problems with the warrant’s affidavit or if the warrant lacked legality, evidence may also be suppressed.
-However, there are some exceptions to search and seizure rules that allow the police to gather evidence without a warrant in particular cases.

 2. What is the Exclusionary Rule?

-Illegally obtained evidence should not be admissible in a criminal trial.
-This is known as the “exclusionary rule” in criminal procedure law.
-Evidence that is obtained in violation of the defendant’s constitutional rights is to be excluded.12 However, there are exceptions to the exclusionary rule where such evidence found from unreasonable searches is granted admissibility.
+Evidence that is obtained in violation of your constitutional rights is to be excluded.12 However, there are exceptions to the exclusionary rule where such evidence found from unreasonable searches is granted admissibility.

-If the police or prosecutor obtained evidence from an independent source, they may be able to use the evidence at trial.
-Evidence obtained that was only remotely related to an improper source may also be admissible under the attenuation exception.
 Additionally, evidence obtained by law enforcement who relied on a search warrant they believed was valid may be admissible under the good-faith exception.
 Or if the police asked to search your home without a warrant – and you consented – that serves as a waiver to the warrant requirements the police would normally have to follow.

 3. What kind of evidence can be suppressed?

 Just about any kind of evidence can be kept out of court through a suppression motion.
-As long as there is a legal basis that supports your case, you as the petitioner can file a motion to for the trial court to suppress the evidence.
+As long as there is a legal basis that supports your case, you as the petitioner can file a motion for the trial court to suppress the evidence.
 This includes:

 - Physical evidence